When people think vertical jump training, they think of heavy squats, Olympic lifts, and plyometrics.

 The truth is that the vertical jump is a kinetic chain that’s only as strong as its weakest link.

-Today I’m going to explain how vitally important the tibialis anterior is in the vertical jump and why you absolutely have to be giving this muscle plenty of love in your vertical jump training program.
+Today I’m going to explain how vitally important the tibialis raise is in the vertical jump and why you absolutely have to be giving this exercise plenty of love in your vertical jump training program.

 Briefly. we’ll address the following…